 “True Love” disappeared from the historical record, and for decades historians recognized only three other 19th-century novels written and published by African-Americans.

 One other, “The Bondswoman’s Narrative,” was recently found in manuscript and published, even though the author, Hannah Crafts, is only circumstantially (although convincingly) identified.
 With my discovery, Farro becomes only the second known African-American woman novelist published in the 19th century.
 And she now joins William Wells Brown, Frances Harper, Harriet E. Wilson, and Frank J. Webb as the only African-American published novelists in the entire century.

 When I returned to the U.S. from the U.K., I was able to track down only two copies of “True Love” in libraries – one at the Harold Washington Library Center in Chicago and the other at the University of Illinois at Urbana-Champaign – and headed to Chicago to read it.
 To briefly summarize: the novel tells the story of a man whose quest to marry his love, Janey, is thwarted by Janey’s selfish sister and mother.
 Generous and beloved Janey nurses her sister through a fever, only to catch it herself and die.

 The University of Illinois at Urbana-Champaign later digitized it for me, and now it’s available online for anyone to read.
-Just two weeks ago I found an original copy on eBay and immediately bought it for US$124.
+I also found an original copy on eBay and immediately bought it for US$124.

 The eBay listing makes no mention of her race; nowhere except in early newspaper pieces is she identified as a black woman, so this important piece of history has remained invisible until now.